-Botsford recommended that the Supreme Judicial Court conclude that the Commonwealth is not meeting its duty to provide an education to children in the public schools as required by Part II, c.
+Hancock v.
+Commissioner of Education.
+In a report dated April 26, 2004, Superior Court Judge Margot Botsford recommended that the Supreme Judicial Court conclude that the Commonwealth is not meeting its duty to provide an education to children in the public schools as required by Part II, c.
 5, section 2 of the Massachusetts Constitution.
-She further recommended remedial action in the form of an order directing the state defendants to (1) ascertain the actual cost of implementing the seven curriculum frameworks in the 4 focus districts, (2) determine the costs associated with measures to improve local districts' capacity to implement the necessary educational program effectively, and (3) implement any changes resulting from (1) and (2).
-She recommended that a limited time period such as 6 months be allotted for those tasks.
-She recommended inclusion of the following as items that "must be covered" in the order requiring a determination of costs: special education, implementation of all seven curriculum frameworks, "adequate school facilities," and universal preschool for 3 and 4 year olds unable to pay.
-She further recommended the following as items that "should be considered" in the determination of costs: increases in the foundation budget factors for teaching salaries, the low income factor, and the bilingual education factor; inclusion of a technology factor, teacher coaches, and school leadership; implementation of a class size system of under 20 for pre-k-3rd grade; provision of school libraries; and institution of remedial programs.
+She further recommended remedial action in the form of an order directing the state defendants to (1) ascertain the actual cost of implementing the seven curriculum frameworks in the four focus districts, (2) determine the costs associated with measures to improve local districts' capacity to implement the necessary educational program effectively, and (3) implement any changes resulting from (1) and (2).
+She recommended that a limited time period such as six months be allotted for those tasks.
+She recommended inclusion of the following as items that "must be covered" in the order requiring a determination of costs: special education, implementation of all seven curriculum frameworks, "adequate school facilities," and universal preschool for three and four year olds unable to pay.
+She further recommended the following as items that "should be considered" in the determination of costs: increases in the foundation budget factors for teaching salaries, the low income factor, and the bilingual education factor; inclusion of a technology factor, teacher coaches, and school leadership; implementation of remedial programs.

-Judge Botsford's recommendations are now under consideration by the Supreme Judicial Court, which has scheduled the case for argument in October, 2004.
+Judge Botsford's recommendations are now under consideration by the Supreme Judicial Court, which heard oral arguments on October 4, 2004.
 The potential fiscal impact is unknown.